thewanionly/medusajs-dummy-store/apps/medusa-storefront/CODEGEN.md

 4. **Use meaningful names for queries and mutations**
 5. **Test generated types with TypeScript compiler**

-### Common Issues

-#### Schema Not Found

-- Ensure `schema.graphql` exists at the specified path
-- Check file permissions

-#### No Documents Found

-- Verify GraphQL operations exist in the specified directories
-- Check file extensions match the pattern

-#### Type Conflicts

-- Clear generated files and regenerate
-- Check for naming conflicts in schema

-#### Apollo Client Issues

-- Ensure generated types are compatible with Apollo Client version
-- Check `documentMode` configuration

 ### Development Workflow

 1. Modify GraphQL schema or operations
-2. Run `npm run codegen` or use watch mode
+2. Run `pnpm run codegen` or use watch mode
 3. Import generated types in your components
 4. Use TypeScript compiler to verify type safety